Salt Lake City gets go-ahead to bid for Winter Olympics

 One key hurdle for Salt Lake City will be erasing memories of the bidding scandal that marred the buildup to 2002 and resulted in several IOC members losing their positions for taking bribes.

 Mitt Romney was brought in to steer the games through the scandal.
+The newly elected U.S. Senator for Utah told The Associated Press after the announcement that a series of processes put in place by the IOC will ensure no bribery scandal happens again.

+Romney said Salt Lake City should have a great chance at winning the bid from the IOC because it has shown it can host the games without losing money.
+Salt Lake City ended up with a surplus after the 2002 Games, money he used to help maintain venues it will use again if it’s awarded the Olympics.

+“We learned how to produce the Games for the same cost as the revenue that came in,” Romney said.
+“We will not put a glitzy show like Sochi or Beijing, that are reported to have cost as much $50 billion.
+We will show the world that you can produce an Olympics without having the government writing the checks.”

-In many parts of the United States, however, the Games are remembered for a different reason.
+In many parts of the United States, however, the 2002 Games in Salt Lake City are remembered not for the bribery scandal but for a different reason.

 After never surpassing 13 medals at a Winter Games, the U.S. used home-turf advantage, an influx of new sports and the emotion of the recent Sept.
 11, 2001 terror attacks to capture 34 over three weeks in Utah.